exclaimgames/exclaimgames.github.io/_pages/terms-conditions.md

 ## Term and termination

-This Terms and Conditions will become effective in relation to you when you create a Exclaim Games account or when you start using the Exclaim Games and will remain effective until terminated by you or by us.
+This Terms and Conditions will become effective in relation to you when you create a Exclaim Games account or when you start using Exclaim Games and will remain effective until terminated by you or by us.

 Exclaim Games reserves the right to terminate this Terms and Conditions or suspend your account at any time in case of unauthorized, or suspected unauthorized use of the Website whether in contravention of this Terms and Conditions or otherwise.
 If Exclaim Games terminates this Terms and Conditions, or suspends your account for any of the reasons set out in this section, Exclaim Games shall have no liability or responsibility to you.